 When I was 6’2 and 130 pounds, I would have bought this program.
 This is exactly what I was dreaming of.
 This is exactly the kind of guide I was buying.

 Here’s where the story gets interesting.
 Around the same time Charles Atlas began marketing his muscle-building program, Bob Hoffman was writing guides about how to build muscle by lifting weights.
 In 1932, he founded York Barbell and began manufacturing those weights himself.

-However, when Hoffman accused Atlas of secretly lifting weights, Atlas insisted he had built his body simply by flexing his muscles.
+However, when Hoffman accused Atlas of secretly lifting weights, Atlas insisted he had built his body with his own unique training methods.
 Hoffman called Atlas a fraud and brought him to court.